MikhaD/minesweeper/README.md

 ## Bugs
 - Active css applied on left click regardless of whether primary action is flag or open
 - When primary action is flag left clicking on numbers no longer does what it is supposed to
+- Some sizes still overflow.
+Resize window on easy to reproduce